wipplelang/wipple/website/docs/src/learn/03-text.md

 Notice how `"Hello, world!"` is in a different color than `show`.
 This indicates that we're dealing with text instead of variables or calculations.
 Just keep in mind that text is always written between quotation marks! `a` means the variable `a`, while `"a"` means the letter a.

-Try `show`-ing your name in the console!
+Try `show`-ing your name on the screen!